rayyoda/AES/README.md

 C# using Visual Studio 2019 with .NET Framework 4.8.1

 The source code is intentionally not published on GitHub.
 If I did that, it defeats the purpose of Encryption and Decryption anyway.
-While it can be cracked, why make it easy for someone?
+While it can be cracked, why make it easy?

 **Operating Systems**